 Once you have your logo file ready to go, click on the

 next to its name.
 This will open up the Company Information details.
-Locate the ‘Upload New Logo’ section and click the ‘Choose File’ button.
+Next, locate the ‘Upload New Logo’ section and click the ‘Choose File’ button.

-This will bring up a Browse dialog, which you can use to locate the logo file on your computer.
-Once you have located and selected the file, click ‘Open’ to upload it.
+This will bring up a Browse dialogue, which you can use to locate the logo file on your computer.
+Once you have found and selected the file, click ‘Open’ to upload it.

 The file name should now appear under the ‘Upload New Logo’ section of your Company Information.
 Your work is done!